morphysm/blog/blog/2022-08-10-welcome/index.md

 - **Open, asynchronous, transitive Security Reputation:**  Famed communicates your commitment, efforts & achievements to secure your Software - within your Organisation, to up&downstream dependencies, your Users, and the Outside World.
 - **Blue Team Rewards:** Reward functions incentivize all players (Blue Teamers, Red Teamers, Auditors, Bounty Hunters, and Tools) of the security game to spot & patch vulnerabilities and receive rewards for their efforts.
 - **OpSec and Privacy enabled Visibility:** Our security "Walls of Fame" seamlessly see who's on top and who needs to step up their game." everyone involved in the vulnerability lifecycle can see how things are going.
-- **Continuous Security Hygiene:** A suite of CI/CD tools for threat modeling, static & dynamic analysis, fuzzing, vulnerability bounties, and code audits.
+- **Continuous Security Hygiene:** A suite of CI tools for threat modeling, static & dynamic analysis, fuzzing, vulnerability bounties, and code audits.

 ![wall_of_fame](https://user-images.githubusercontent.com/61067943/190688424-62888b62-c5d5-4b04-9109-1b5b1f2a2023.png)